 How skateboarding helped me become a better person

-In this world full of influences it is hard to find the differences between what you really want and what you think you want.
-Constant bombardment through either media, celebrities, society you live in or even by the people you are influenced by is putting a heavy weight on individuals in a way of how to live life or what is right, cool and what’s not.
+In this world full of influences it’s hard to find the differences between what you want and what you think you want.
+Constant assault through either media, celebrities, the society you live in or even by the people you are influenced by is putting a heavy burden on individuals in the way of how to live life or what is right, cool and what’s not.

-Lets not forget how fast and busy lifestyle has driven us to the point we stop spending enough time with ourselves.
-This brings massive consequences.
-People don’t know who they are anymore because they aren’t connected with their inner voice.
+Let’s not forget how fast and busy lifestyle has driven us to the point we stop spending enough time with ourselves.
+That brings massive consequences.
+People don’t know who they are anymore because they aren’t connected to their inner voice.
 That can lead to rapid (in most cases wrong) decision making.

 Life lessons I’ve learned from Skateboarding

 I’ve been skateboarding for more than 14 years now, and I’m still as passioned as in the beginning.
 I still get a rush of excitement every single time I step on a skateboard and start pushing.
 That’s passion!

 Passion is the spark we all need to start something.
 It’s the driving force that helps us go through the high and low points of our life.
 Passion is like oxygen—without it, we can’t perform at the highest level.
 It’s the only way that leads to great work.

 There are a million combinations of tricks, and every skateboarder does them differently.
 You can immediately spot someone that’s trying to fake a style to look cool.

 Humans beings are social animals.
 Because social approval is engraved mainly in our brain, we see a lot of people trying to be something they’re not.
 I can’t stress enough how bad this is.
 Instead of trying to do what is fashionable or trendy think about your unique strengths and double down on that.
 Don’t try to please everybody, instead, satisfy your needs first and the rest will follow.
 When you start becoming who you are the environment, you live in starts adopting in your favor.